calebleungg/terminalHRM/software-development-plan.md

 3. **To select and shortlist potential candidates**.
 This feature will also allow the user go through each candidate’s profile and shortlist them to the next stage if they have potential.
 Then from here, a user can schedule an interview with each shortlisted candidate.
 Once interviews are completed a user can then provide comments, feedback, and a star rating of each, or even request a 2nd stage interview if necessary.

 4. **Extend an offer**.
-The software will allow the user to select and send out an offer email for successful candidates, and to set a start date for each.
+The software will allow the user to select and offer successful candidates.
 From here the user can either close off the job opportunity if all the openings are filled, or continue to recruit for the roles, storing successful candidates in a completed pool.

-5. **Reporting**.
-Throughout the applications, at almost each step of the process, the user will have access to an information report that displays all relevant information on the jobs/candidates/shortlists.
-This information can be printed out, edited, and shared/emailed to others working in the company.

-6. **Communication**.
-The application will allow a user to communicate and send emails to candidates or other work colleagues, and to make progress notes on specific jobs/candidates if multiple users are working on the same opportunity (to avoid double-work).

 <br>